What is Australian food?

 So what is Australian food?

 Is it our much loved classics like a lamington, meat pies, snags and shrimps (ahem prawns) on the barbie?
 Or is it indigenous native foods that let’s be honest, most are yet to fully embrace.

 Or is it our innovative modern Australian cuisine….but what is this exactly?

 Australian food today is a finessed melting pot of native, local & international foods

-But we can’t forget about the humble household favourite dinner – meat and three veg.
+We can’t forget about the humble household favourite dinner – meat and three veg.
+It’s still a re-occurring meal on many tables around the Australia.
 We can thank the British and Irish influence for that…dating back to the First Fleet in 1788.
+Something so simple really can be amazing using the best quality local produce.

 And what about the influence of Asian food?
 We can’t get enough of it!
 Since the early gold rush days, Chinese people who were panning for gold missed the taste of home so opened Chinese restaurants introducing us to new flavours and ingredients.
 The real boom of Asian cuisine happened in the 1980s when large volumes of Asian migrants made their move to Australian shores.

 And whilst we’re talking about migration, post World War II when Australia opened its gates to Europe, our food scene well and truly changed forever.
 We welcome with opened arms (& still do) the flavours of Italy, Greece etc